VoxaAI/voxa/docs/lists.rst

 Customers can review and modify their Alexa lists using voice through a device with Alexa or via the Alexa app.
 For example, a customer can tell Alexa to add items to the Alexa Shopping List at home, and then while at the store, view the items via the Alexa app, and check them off.

+.. js:function:: Lists.constructor(alexaEvent)

+  Constructor

+  :param alexaEvent: Alexa Event object.

+.. js:function:: Lists.getOptions(path = '', method = 'GET', body = {})

+  Builds the HTTP parameters to be sent to the List API calls

+  :param path: Path after the list endpoint.
+  :param method: HTTP method, defaults to GET
+  :param body: POST body, defaults to an empty object
+  :returns Object: A JSON object with the HTTP parameters.

+.. js:function:: Lists.getDefaultList(listSuffix)

+  Gets info for the Alexa default lists: Shopping, and To-Do lists

+  :param listSuffix: identifier for a specific default list
+  :returns Object: A JSON object with the info of the lists

+.. js:function:: Lists.getDefaultShoppingList()

+  Gets info for the Alexa default Shopping list

+  :returns Object: A JSON object with the Shopping list info

+.. js:function:: Lists.getDefaultToDoList()

+  Gets info for the Alexa default To-Do list

+  :returns Object: A JSON object with the To-Do list info

+.. js:function:: Lists.getListMetadata()

+  Gets list metadata for all user's lists including the default list

+  :returns Array: An object array

+.. js:function:: Lists.getListById(listId, status = 'active')

+  Gets specific list by id and status

+  :param listId: List ID.
+  :param status: list status, defaults to active (only value accepted for now)
+  :returns Object: A JSON object with the specific list info.

+.. js:function:: Lists.getOrCreateList(name)

+  Looks for a list by name and returns it, if it is not found, it creates a new list with that name and returns it.

+  :param name: List name.
+  :returns Object: A JSON object with the specific list info.

+.. js:function:: Lists.createList(name, state = 'active')

+  Creates a new list with the name and state.

+  :param name: List name.
+  :param active: list status, defaults to active (only value accepted for now)
+  :returns Object: A JSON object with the specific list info.

+.. js:function:: Lists.updateList(listId, name, state = 'active', version)

+  Updates list with the name, state, and version.

+  :param listId: List ID.
+  :param state: list status, defaults to active (only value accepted for now)
+  :param version: List version.
+  :returns Object: A JSON object with the specific list info.

+.. js:function:: Lists.deleteList(listId)

+  Deletes a list by ID.

+  :param listId: List ID.
+  :returns: undefined.
+HTTP response with 200 or error if any.

+.. js:function:: Lists.getListItem(listId, itemId)

+  Creates a new list with the name and state.

+  :param listId: List ID.
+  :param itemId: Item ID.
+  :returns Object: A JSON object with the specific list info.

+.. js:function:: Lists.createItem(listId, value, status = 'active')

+  Creates a new list with the name and state.

+  :param listId: List ID.
+  :param value: Item name.
+  :param status: item status, defaults to active.
+Other values accepted: 'completed'
+  :returns Object: A JSON object with the specific item info.

+.. js:function:: Lists.updateItem(listId, itemId, value, status, version)

+  Creates a new list with the name and state.

+  :param listId: List ID.
+  :param itemId: Item ID.
+  :param value: Item name.
+  :param status: item status.
+Values accepted: 'active | completed'
+  :returns Object: A JSON object with the specific item info.

+.. js:function:: Lists.deleteItem(listId, itemId)

+  Creates a new list with the name and state.

+  :param listId: List ID.
+  :param itemId: Item ID.
+  :returns: undefined.
+HTTP response with 200 or error if any.

 With Voxa, you can implement all lists features.
 In this code snippet you will see how to check if a list exists, if not, it creates one.
 If it does exist, it will check if an item is already in the list and updates the list with a new version, if no, it adds it:

 .. code-block:: javascript